Parish Office Hours

 Sunday: 8 am, 10am, 5 pm

-(followed by Prayers of: International Rosary on Monday, Holy Hour of Reparation including Rosary on Tuesday, and Rosary Prayers on Thursday and Friday)
+(followed by Prayers of: International Rosary (Monday), Holy Hour of Reparation Rosary (Tuesday), and Rosary (Thursday and Friday)

 Wednesday: 6 pm